mbrtargeting/auto-snapshotor/README.md

 ```

 ### Usage
-Run command `as` from maven project's directory.
+Run command `as` from your project directory.
 Example usage:
 ```
-work && as
+as --help
 ```

 ### Test/Lint